nixworks/public/news/2018/01/26/paris-zoological-park-france-is-evacuated-and-closed-after-dozens-of-baboons-escape-their-enclosure.md

 # Paris Zoological Park, France, is evacuated and closed after dozens of baboons escape their enclosure.

-Visitors to Paris Zoological Park evacuated as workers try to lure animals back to enclosures
+Paris Zoological Park: Visitors to Paris Zoological Park evacuated as workers try to lure animals back to enclosures

 ### Sources: